Green Line (MBTA): Active fleet

+Non-revenue work cars include #3615 and #3669.

 Retired fleet

-Only MBTA operated vehicles are included here, not cars from the Boston Elevated Railway (BERy) era.
+Only MBTA operated vehicles are included here, not cars from the Boston Elevated Railway era.

 History

 Early rolling stock

-When it opened at the end of the 19th century, the Tremont Street subway was not intended as a full-scale rapid transit line (though it was built to pre-metro standards), but to allow ordinary streetcars to bypass the worst street congestion in downtown Boston.
+When it opened at the end of the 19th century, the Tremont Street subway was not intended as a full-scale rapid transit line, but to allow ordinary streetcars to bypass the worst street congestion in downtown Boston.
 Operations by several different companies were eventually consolidated into the Boston Elevated Railway, which ran a mixture of car types.
 After receiving a test unit in 1937, the BERy began to standardize on PCC streetcars, acquiring 320 units between 1941 and 1951 plus an additional 25 in 1959 to phase out the last older cars.
+Beginning in 1923, all streetcars on the system were painted orange for maximum visibility in traffic.
+In 1971, the MBTA began painting Green Line streetcars in a green and white scheme to match the new line name.

 Two older streetcars are on display on the unused outer inbound track at Boylston station, which formerly carried cars coming from the Pleasant Street portal.
 Car #5734, a Type 5 A-1 car built in 1924 and retired in 1959, is owned by the Seashore Trolley Museum, but resides semipermanently in Boston.
 PCC #3295, built in 1951 and retired in 1986, is owned by the MBTA.
 The cars were formerly used for fantrips, the most recent one being in 1998.